 To mitigate the second effect, during Cycles 1 through 17, the default target offsets were updated for each proposal cycle for ACIS observations by assigning a series default offsets based on their then zero offset aimpoint chip positions, effectively compensating for ACA/optical axis alignment drift and placing the default aimpoint away from chip edges or node boundaries and closer to the optical axis.
-In the past year, however, overall ACA temperatures and their changes have increased, and thus temperature-driven changes in alignment have become larger and changed more quickly.
-Thus using the default offsets set in a yearly basis is not longer adequate to ensure the proper aimpoint position.
+Since 2014, however, the overall ACA temperature and its short term fluctuations have increased, and thus temperature-driven changes in alignment have become larger and changed more quickly.
+Thus using the default offsets set in a yearly basis is no longer adequate to ensure the proper aimpoint position.

-To compensate for these more dynamic changes, beginning in Cycle 18, we will use recent ACA/HRMA alignment data during the PCAD attitude planning process, altering the ACA/spacecraft pointing to adjust for new alignment drift, and thus fixing or pinning the placement of the effective aimpoint.
+To compensate for these more dynamic changes, starting with Cycle 18 observations, we are use recent ACA/HRMA alignment data during the PCAD attitude planning process, altering the ACA/spacecraft pointing to adjust for new alignment drift, and thus fixing or pinning the placement of the effective aimpoint.
 Default offsets will no longer be needed to compensate for alignment changes, instead a permanent default aimpoint is chosen for each detector, which will be set dynamically (see Section 8).

-Figure 6: Aimpoint position as a function of time on HRC-I. Solid red (green) lines show the median (average) aimpoint drift in 6 months bins, separated by vertical dotted blue lines.
+Figure 6: Aimpoint position as a function of time on HRC-I since launch.
+Solid red (green) lines show the median (average) aimpoint drift in 6 months bins, separated by vertical dotted blue lines.